 So here, on my blog, I get the chance to ruminate on things that may relate directly to my books but more likely will be tangential.
 Things that strike my fancy (as a historian) from the news, from book tours.
 And maybe a few observations on historical research drawn from my experiences as a researcher, author, and prof.

-I know it seems tacked on, but I do want to mention that I live near Dayton, Ohio, with my brilliant, beautiful wife, Mary, our fourteen-year-old son, Alex, a very needy poodle (named Puddin’), and three cats: Spit, Sophia, and Pete.
-Sometimes Pete goes by “Gollum” or “Doofus” or simply “Hey, Dumbass.”
-As for Spit – that’s what you get when you let a five-year-old boy name a cat.
+I know it seems tacked on, but I do want to mention that I live near Dayton, Ohio, with my brilliant, beautiful wife, Mary, our fifteen-year-old son, Alex, a very needy poodle (named Puddin’), and three cats.
+Spit, often mistaken for a Maine Coon, is entirely floof and fat – he weighs nearly twenty pounds – and he’s both sweet and stupid, a winning combination; he’s pictured below.
+Sophia, colored much like Spit but very small, is entirely my cat; Pete is a tiny Russian Blue I bought for my wife for Valentine’s Day in 2020, just about two weeks before Covid hit and the world turned upside down.
+Pete is athletic, hilarious, and shy; often he goes by “Gollum” or “Doofus” or simply “Hey Dumbass.”
+I’ve had a few questions about the origins of Spit’s name; suffice it to say that that’s what you get when you let a five-year-old boy name a cat.
+It could have been much, much worse.

 – Paul Douglas Lockhart –